Does SEO mean Marketing?

 The methods that the search engines don’t approve of or involve deception is called the “black hat” technique.

 For instance, a black hat technique would be to use a method called “cloaking”.
-Cloaking is a method that will give a different page depending whether the page is being requested by a visitor or a search engine.
+Cloaking is a method that will give a different page depending on whether the page is being requested by a visitor or a search engine.

-It was determined that the white hat techniques would produce results that would last a long time, but the black hat techniques would be short lived because those websites would eventually be either temporarily or permanently banned as soon as the dishonest methods were uncovered by the search engines.
+It was determined that the white hat techniques would produce results that would last a long time, but the black hat techniques would be short-lived because those websites would eventually be either temporarily or permanently banned as soon as the dishonest methods were uncovered by the search engines.

 There is also a category that is called “grey hat” SEO.
 This is the in between, where SEO is considered as having one foot in both the white and the black hats SEO.

-In this category the SEO methods used don’t call for the website to be penalized or banned, but the SEO method does not generate the best content for the visitors.
+In this category, the SEO methods used don’t call for the website to be penalized or banned, but the SEO method does not generate the best content for the visitors.

 In this grey hat category, the SEO center of attention is based completely on improving the search engine rankings.